Bal Gangadhar Tilak: Religio-Political Views

 Tilak sought to unite the Indian population for mass political action throughout his life.
 For this to happen, he believed there needed to be a comprehensive justification for anti-British pro-Hindu activism.
 For this end, he sought justification in the supposed original principles of the Ramayana and the Bhagavad Gita.
 He named this call to activism karma-yoga or the yoga of action.
 In his interpretation, the Bhagavad Gita reveals this principle in the conversation between Krishna and Arjuna when Krishna exhorts Arjuna to fight his enemies (which in this case included many members of his family) because it is his duty.
 In Tilak's opinion, the Bhagavad Gita provided a strong justification of activism.
 However, this conflicted with the mainstream exegesis of the text at the time which was dominated by renunciate views and the idea of acts purely for God.
 This was represented by the two mainstream views at the time by Ramanuja and Adi Shankara.
 To find support for this philosophy, Tilak wrote his own interpretations of the relevant passages of the Gita and backed his views using Jnanadeva's commentary on the Gita, Ramanuja's critical commentary and his own translation of the Gita.
-His main battle was against the renunciate views of the time which conflicted with worldly activism.
-To fight this, he went to great lengths to reinterpret words such as karma, dharma and yoga, as well as the concept of renunciation itself.
-Because he founded his rationalization on Hindu religious symbols and lines, he alienated many non-Hindus such as the Muslims who began to ally with the British for support.